TarogStar/Udacity-capstone/starter_file/README.md

 A major trucking company goes over thousands of applications per month.
 These applications are tracked over time and are linked to a record that maintains employment status.
 Taking the number of months of employment and trying to predict that value based on the input of the application may be able to identify key applications where the best recruiters should focus their time.
 They currently have an AI model processing the data, but don't fully trust the results.
 The data is NOT publicly available, but a limited amount was given to perform an analysis to determine what model or features might be relevant to the hiring process.
 I pulled the data myself from a project that I am currently working on and so it cannot be externally verified, nor can the exact company be named.
 The features here are derived from the data collected during the application process.
 All personally identifiable information has been removed.
 An unique identifier is included, but should be ignored for processing purposes.
 The features include such things as the amount of previous truck driving experience and whether they currently have a Commercial Driver's License.

+Using Azure AutoML and HyperParameter tuning a model can be developed that will be able to be applied to future applications to help the recruiter team focus its efforts on those that are most likely to be hired and work for the company longer.
+Each application submitted will then be scored by the model that can best predict the most likely outcome to prioritize the work.
+This will not be completely accurate, but as there are many applicants, prioritizing higher value applicants will help generate more revenue for the recruitment effort.

 ## Project Set Up and Installation
 The dataset needed to be created from several tables kept within a database to join the data provided on the application with the employment dates.
 The data of hire was subtracted from the current date if they are still employed, or from the last date of employment if they are not currently employed.
 The data then was uploaded in csv format to an Azure ML workspace for further analysis.